vilimakas/imdb-budget-rating-analysis/README.md

 - Budget and IMDb rating show **near-zero correlation**
 - Higher budgets do not reliably produce higher ratings
 - Average ratings are very similar across all budget ranges
--  differences are more meaningful than budget differences
 - Documentary and biography films have the highest average ratings
 - Rating averages are stable across decades
 - Overall, production budget is not a reliable predictor of IMDb rating in this dataset.